kgrewee/roobie/README.md

 ## Themes

 ### Root
-Roobie has root CSS classes and variables in [root.css](dist/themes/root.css) that are theme independent.
+Root CSS classes and variables in [root.css](dist/themes/root.css) are theme independent.
 These are currently bundled in the build, but will soon be user customizable like themes.
 Standby for future updates to customize these settings.

 ### Pre-built Themes
-Roobie has two pre-built CSS themes [light.css](dist/themes/light.css) & [dark.css](dist/themes/dark.css).
-Create copies and include them in your project for further customization and to persist your themes through npm installs.
+There are two pre-built CSS themes: [light.css](dist/themes/light.css) & [dark.css](dist/themes/dark.css).
+Create copies and include them in your project, instead of using the defaults.
+This will persist your themes through npm installs.
 If you want to use the default Roobie themes, keep calm and carry on.
 These will probably change in future versions.
 Make sure to include the theme files in your project, or things won't work correctly.
 Every CSS class in Roobie is based on a theme variable.

 ## Contributions
 Contributions are always welcome.
 Feel free to contribute anything that will make web development easier and more efficient.
 Branch from `develop` and make a pull request to `develop` when your branch is ready.
 We will review it.
 We are always looking for more help and feedback.